Receiving calls about that cruise sweepstakes you didn’t enter for?

-Although technology such as RoboKiller puts the power in your hands to automatically flag and block incoming scam calls, scam callers are becoming increasingly disruptive to our daily lives.
-And they are all calling with one common denominator – the intention to steal your money or identity.
+Although technology such as RoboKiller puts the power in your hands to automatically flag and block incoming scam calls, these callers are becoming increasingly disruptive to our daily lives.
+And the spam callers all have one common denominator – the intention to steal your money or identity.
 In fact, a recent study by the FTC found that scam calls have risen by 13% since 2015, and are showing no signs of slowing down.

 Phone scams have always been problematic, but they’re getting worse.